huyenbnguyen/AI-2016-project1/README.md

 CS4341
 Assignment #1

-Due date:  9/9/16 @ 11:59 p.m.
+##Problem

-For this assignment you will learn about basic search techniques.
-You will use iterative deepening and greedy (best­first) search on a set of arithmetic operators.
-Your goal is to start with an initial number, and use the smallest number of arithmetic operations to reach the target numeric value.
+Start with an initial number, and use the smallest number of arithmetic operations to reach the target numeric value.
 In the event the value is unreachable, your program should get as close as possible to the target value in the provided time.
-For this assignment, “close” is measured as the absolute difference between your program’s answer and the target value.

-##Reading in the search problem
+##Input Format
-Your program should accept a command­line argument specifying the name of the file defining the search problem to work on.
+The program should accept a command­line argument specifying the name of the file defining the search problem to work on.
 The file contains the following information, one entry per line:

 - Whether to use iterative deepening (iterative) or greedy best­first search (greedy)
 - A starting numeric value